 - It might be time consuming, but a good Cajun cornbread dressing is a labor of love.
 Most Louisiana folk will tell you that the dressing is the most important part of a Thanksgiving feast.
 You can't skimp on that.

 - This recipe actually gives you enough for two casserole dishes full.
-Perfect for a large gathering, or to freeze the other for Christmas dinner.
+Perfect for a large gathering, or to freeze the other for Christmas dinner, during the holiday season.

-- Of all the Cajun dressing recipes (and there's a few) - this is my favorite.
+- Of all the Cajun dressing recipes (and there's a few) - this is my favorite recipe.

 - Having this on your Thanksgiving Tables really makes for a wonderful Thanksgiving dinner.